ray-project/ray/doc/source/ray-air/key-concepts.rst

     :start-after: __air_tuner_start__
     :end-before: __air_tuner_end__

+.. _air-checkpoints-doc:

 Checkpoints
 -----------

 The AIR trainers, tuners, and custom pretrained model generate :class:`a framework-specific Checkpoint <ray.air.Checkpoint>` object.
-An AIR Checkpoint is a common interface for models that are used across different AIR components and libraries.
+Checkpoints are a common interface for models that are used across different AIR components and libraries.

 There are two main ways to generate a checkpoint.